Greensburg, Kansas

 Greensburg is a city in and the county seat of Kiowa County, Kansas, United States.
 As of the 2020 United States census, the population of the city was 740.
 It is home to the world's largest hand-dug well.

 On the evening of May 4, 2007, Greensburg was devastated by an EF5 tornado that damaged 95 percent of the city, with 112 houses in the city sustaining EF4+ level damage.
-The tornado, which was 1.7 miles wide when entering Greensburg, killed eleven people between the ages of 46 and 84 there.
+The tornado, which was 1.7 miles wide when entering Greensburg, killed eleven people between the ages of 46 and 84.
 The community had a population of 2,000 people in the late 1990s, and 1,400 people before the tornado leveled the city.
-Some people did not want to come back, or rebuild the community, or build green.
 By 2010, over half of Greensburg's population before the tornado had moved away from the city.
-Today, Greensburg stands as a model "green town", often described as the greenest in America.
-The hospital, city hall, and school have all been built to the highest certification level issued by Leadership in Energy and Environmental Design (LEED).
+The new hospital, city hall, and school have all been built to the highest certification level issued by Leadership in Energy and Environmental Design (LEED).

 History

-Early history and development
+Early history

 For millennia, the Great Plains of North America were inhabited by nomadic Native Americans.

 The first settlement was established at Greensburg in 1885.
 Greensburg was named after D.R.
 "Cannonball" Green, who owned a stagecoach company and played a part in the establishment of the city.
 In 1887, construction began on the Big Well, the largest hand-dug well in the world.
 By 1888, Greensburg was proclaimed the "liveliest town in the state", the same year the construction of the Big Well was completed.

 The city ceased using the Big Well as a water source in 1932, and converted it into a tourist attraction in 1937.
 In 1972, the Big Well was declared a national museum.

 One of the largest pallasite meteorites ever discovered was found near Greensburg in 1949, weighing over 1,000 pounds.